 Business Risks: Risks depend on the kind of data being stored on the phones.
 Personally identifiable information (PII) leads to identity theft.
 Credit card and credential details cause fraudulent transactions.
 Loss of customer trust and business reputation damage is always on the cards.

 “Often mobile app developers, either for ease of functionality or simply out of negligence, set poor rules to validate genuine users.
 Take your iFish application for instance.
 When you get a request from a certain device id, you authorize it as a genuine customer.
 I simply have to spoof my device id to access the application and initiate fraud transactions.
 Then there are autofill password issues that malware and malicious apps in the background can use,” Ralph talked about a widespread problem.

 “What problems could that pose?
 It’s it easy for users that way” Frank acted puzzled.

 “It might be but at what cost?
 Is it okay if someone brute-forced their password?
 While the risks are high for banking and money transfer apps, you could lose customers through fraudulent transactions too,” Ralph replied with similar intensity.

 “And how do we stop it,” Frank was in no mood to debate now.
 He just wanted it all to be fixed.

 “Well, you can implement strong password policies, lookout accounts, keep credentials encrypted or even disable ‘remember me’ feature.
 However, with every application patch or update, any of these issues can arise again.
-That’s why it is important to scan mobile application for these weaknesses periodically.
+That’s why it is important to scan mobile applications for these weaknesses periodically.